LEDfan/Bachelorproef/test-plan.md

 The difference with scenario tests is that only one unit is tested at a time.

 Given that at the time of writing the design for gen-geo isn't entirely finished, the test plan should not be considered completely accurate.
-The different readers used can be easily tested.
-They get some input (i.e. an input stream to read/parse) and will output the data using some datastructure.
-The unit tests will test some input and expected output pairs.
 By using white-box testing the internal structure of the code can be studied, allowing us to more easily identify edge cases (e.g. character escaping in the input format, missing keys ...).
 The same holds for the `GeoGridReader` and `GeoGridWriter` classes.